ManicodeSecurity/Defending-DevOps/003-Cluster-Setup/README.md

 1. To expose the application we create a Service with the type of LoadBalancer:
 ```
 kubectl expose pod link-unshorten --type=LoadBalancer
 ```

-2. We can now see our new Service details by running the following command:
+2. We can now see our new Service details by running the following command (The loadbalancer may take a few minutes to create):
 ```
 kubectl get svc
 kubectl describe svc link-unshorten